ImangazalievM/CleanArchitectureManifest/README-EN.md

 For Moxy to correct work, our Activity must extend **MvpAppCompatActivity** (or **MvpAppCompatFragment** for Fragments).
 To inject an `ArticlesListPresenter` instance into `presenter` field we use ```@InjectPresenter``` annotation.

-Since Presenter has arguments we must to provide Presenter instance via ```provideArticlesListPresenter```, that we annotated with ```@ProvidePresenter```.
+Since Presenter has arguments we must provide Presenter instance via ```provideArticlesListPresenter```, that we annotated with ```@ProvidePresenter```.
 Note that all annotated fields and methods must have public or package-private visibility.

 ### Packages organization